AnikG-Org/devops-practice/crossplane/project/crossplane-and-argocd/README.md

 Remember to change the initial password in production environments!

 # Let ArgoCD install Crossplane

-Is it possible to already use the GitOps approach right from here on to install crossplane?
-Let's try it.
+GitOps approach right from here on to install crossplane.

 ```yaml
 apiVersion: v2